King Flower

 King Flower (金大花的華麗冒險) is a 2013 Taiwanese comedy romance television series.
 It was produced by SETTV and started filming on November 26, 2012.
-It stars James Wen and Nikki Xie (謝欣穎).
+It stars James Wen and Nikki Hsieh.
 It was first aired on January 6, 2013 on TTV.

 Synopsis

 The ugly Jin Da Hua has buck-teeth and a large mole on her face which causes her to be teased and ridiculed all her life.
 She daydreams that if she could only be as beautiful as Du Liang Yan- Ouyang Tai's fiancé, Da Hua's best friend, Lin Guan Jun, might fall in love with her.
 Due to a hiking accident, Liang Yan falls off a cliff while on a trip with her fiancé.
-Just because Da Hua has a slight resemblance, she is given a chance to change her life as she undergoes plastic surgery and takes up Du Liang Yan's name and identity.
+Just because Da Hua has a slight resemblance, she is given a chance to change her life as she undergoes plastic surgery and assumes Du Liang Yan's name and identity.